VladislavPerepelichnyi/DE2-115-SoC-Microcontroller-VHDL-/README.md

 3. Compile and program the FPGA.

 ### 3. Python Programming Utility
 1. Download the `software_utility` directory.
+2. Set the required COM port.
-2. Install required Python libraries (listed in `main.py`).
+3. Install required Python libraries (listed in `main.py`).
-3. Open the GUI tool:
+4. Open the GUI tool:
    - Paste your assembly program into the **ASSEMBLER** tab.
    - Click **Compile**, then **Save**.
      The tool generates: